psaltisa/psaltisa.github.io/_news/JINA-Horizons.md

 ---
 layout: post
-title: I was part of the Twitter team for JINA Horizons.
+title: I was part of the Twitter team for JINA Horizons
 date: 2020-11-30 07:59:00-0400
 inline: false
 ---